vardaofthevalier/pytest-smartcollect/README.rst

     $ pytest --smart-collect [--commit-range <INTEGER>] [--ignore-source <PATH>] [--allow-preemptive-failures]

     Options:
         --smart-collect Activates pytest-smartcollect
         --commit-range Specifies the number of commits before HEAD for calculating a diff.
 Default is 1.
         --ignore-source Specifies a filepath within the git repo that should be ignored during smart collection.
 Multiple instances of this flag are supported.
         --allow-preemptive-failures Preemptive failures include scenarios where deleted/renamed/moved/copied files are referenced by their old names somewhere in the project.
 If unset, warning messages will be logged only.

 If --rootdir is unset, rootdir is assumed to be the current working directory from where the command was run.

-Setting --log-level=INFO will print additional information.
+Setting --log-level=INFO will print additional information about skipped tests.

 Contributing
 ------------